I told y’all to get ready for pumpkin!

 Line baking sheets with parchment paper.
 Scoop the dough (about 1 tablespoon for each cookie) onto the baking sheets.
 Bake 10 minutes or until cooked through but still pale.
 (Note – they go from done to burnt really quick, test with a toothpick at 8 minutes).
 Remove from the oven and let the cookies rest on the baking sheet for 15 minutes.
 Continue with the remaining dough.

 Cream cheese icing: Combine all ingredients into a bowl.
 Using a hand mixer beat until everything is well combined.
 Taste and adjust to your liking.
-The crème fraîche is optional, I added it to lighten up and thin out the icing.
-The cookie is light so I didn’t want a heavy thick icing.

 1. Cookies: I have to use the top racks in my oven, all cookies on the bottom rack burn.